Mold Testing Services

 There is some form of mold in literally in every home and business in the United States, so when actual mold inspection testing is done it is expected that the presence of molds will be found.
 There is however, an important distinction between the normal presence of mold particles, versus abnormal accumulations and growths indoors.
 Normal mold levels found indoors are part of what is called the “indoor fungal ecology”.
 However, when mold concentrations build to unacceptable levels it is known as contamination.
 When mold is allowed to grow and multiply unchecked, it poses a potential serious health risk and also damages whatever it grows on.
 When mold growth is visible or mold odors can be smelled, it would indicate that there is a potential problem that should not be tolerated and should be checked out immediately.
 An elevated condition of mold in your home can be very dangerous to your family’s health.
 Certain mold spores are known carcinogens and others can lead to respiratory disease, allergic reactions, and other health issues, in addition to compromising the integrity your home’s building construction and structure.

 Mold inspection and testing services are recommended when individuals suspect possible health risk, or hazard to occupants in an indoor environment.
 We will perform a visual inspection for apparent mold symptoms and confirm by taking indoor air quality & surface contact swabs/tape lift samples to be sent to an independent laboratory for analysis.
 Results are usually available within 24-48 hours at which time we will provide a mold inspection report with photos, lab results, recommendations for remediation, clean-up or removal if required.
-For projects over 25 contiguous square feet of visible mold, the Texas Department of State Health Services and the Texas Mold Assessment and Remediation Rules (TMARR) also require that a Mold Protocol be written to aid the remediation contractor completing the work.
+For projects over 25 contiguous square feet of visible mold, the Texas Department of Licensing and Regulation and the Mold Assessors and Remediators Occupational Code also require that a Mold Protocol be written to aid the remediation contractor completing the work.

 WHY IS IT IMPORTANT TO HAVE A LICENSED PROFESSIONAL PERFORMING MOLD INSPECTION OR TESTING IN YOUR HOME?